 Toronto Chinatown Food Tour.
 Explore the Original Chinatown with a delectable Toronto Chinatown tour to discover the rich collection of Asian delicacies in this historic district.

-• Visit one of largest Chinatowns in North America.
+- Visit one of the largest Chinatowns in North America.

 Chinese cooking is one of the oldest and most diverse in the world.
 In fact, each of the 23 provinces in China has its own cooking style.
 Toronto is lucky to be home to one of the largest Chinatowns in the Western Hemisphere.
 Sometimes referred to as the “Original Chinatown”, it is one of 7 in the Greater Toronto Area.

-Let our knowledgeable guide lead the way through a tutored tasting that begins with a traditional Chinese Bakery and will include Vietnamese, Cantonese, Sechewan, Thai, Mandarin, Shanghai and Beijing delicacies.
-No Chinatown Tour would be complete without an authentic Hong Kong Dim Sum experience, but don’t worry, we got you covered.
+Let our knowledgeable guide lead the way through a tutored tasting that begins with a traditional Chinese Bakery and will include Vietnamese, Cantonese, Szechwan, Thai, Mandarin, Shanghai, and Beijing delicacies.
+No Chinatown Tour would be complete without an authentic Hong Kong Dim Sum experience but don’t worry, we got you covered.